ShaiBeekman/EquationMatcher/README.md

 # EquationMatcher
-Determines if an equation exists for a specific algorithm
+Determines if an equation exists for a specified algorithm